Freedom of religion in Myanmar: Abuses of religious freedom

 Aung San Suu Kyi, leader of the opposition National League for Democracy (NLD), was in prison or house arrest from 2003 to 2010.
 When she was arrested, several monks in her convoy were also attacked.
 Buddhists who travelled to pagodas to pray for her release were also arrested.

-There followed many arrests of clergy, including Abbot Wila Tha and his assistant Than Kakesa from the Buddhist monastery of U Shwe Maw village, Taungup Township, and Yeh Zaw, a member of the Phawkkan Evangelical Church who written a letter to the regime leader urging him to end the persecution of his church.
+There followed many arrests of clergy, including Abbot Wila Tha and his assistant Than Kakesa from the Buddhist monastery of U Shwe Maw village, Taungup Township, and Yeh Zaw, a member of the Phawkkan Evangelical Church who wrote a letter to the regime leader urging him to end the persecution of his church.
 There were also reports of buildings being confiscated or being used instead for Buddhist purposes.

 There continued to be credible reports from diverse regions of the country that government officials compelled persons, Buddhists and non-Buddhists alike, especially in rural areas, to contribute money, food, or materials to state-sponsored projects to build, renovate, or maintain Buddhist religious shrines or monuments.
 The Government denied that it used coercion and called these contributions "voluntary donations" consistent with Buddhist ideas of making merit.
-In April 2006 authorities in Lashio reportedly tried to coerce merchants to contribute large sums to construct a Buddhist shrine.
+In April 2006, authorities in Lashio reportedly tried to coerce merchants to contribute large sums to construct a Buddhist shrine.
 Christian merchants refused to participate and the funds raised were well below the authorities' target.

 Forced religious conversion

 Muslim and Christian community leaders reported that during the period covered by this report, authorities had moved away from a campaign of forced conversion to Buddhism and instead focused on enticing non-Buddhists to convert to Buddhism by offering charity or bribery.
 Conversion of non-Buddhists, coerced or otherwise, is part of a longstanding government campaign to "Burmanize" ethnic minority regions.
 This campaign has coincided with increased military presence and pressure.
-In 2005 there was a single, unverified report of forced conversion at gunpoint in Chin State; however, Christian groups reported that such violent cases were less frequent than in earlier years.
-In September 2006 Chin sources reported that 15 students withdrew from a government-operated hostel for girls in Matupi, Chin State, after formerly voluntary Buddhist evening prayers became compulsory for all the hostel residents.
+In 2005, there was a single, unverified report of forced conversion at gunpoint in Chin State; however, Christian groups reported that such violent cases were less frequent than in earlier years.
+In September 2006, Chin sources reported that 15 students withdrew from a government-operated hostel for girls in Matupi, Chin State, after formerly voluntary Buddhist evening prayers became compulsory for all the hostel residents.
 Although the girls received free school fees, food, and accommodation, they complained they felt pressured to become Buddhist.
-Also in many state schools of Burma, students are to recite Buddhist prayers every morning.
+Also, in many state schools of Burma, students are to recite Buddhist prayers every morning.
 In Kanpetlet, Chin State, NaTaLa operated a school exclusively for Buddhist students and guaranteed them government jobs after graduation.
 Christian children had to agree to convert to Buddhism if they wanted to attend this school.

 There were no reports of forced religious conversion of minor US citizens who had been abducted or illegally removed from the United States, or of the refusal to allow such citizens to return to the United States.